AdobeDocs/pass.en/help/authentication/integration-guide-programmers/programmer-integration-guide-overview.md

 This integration guide is intended for content providers (Programmers) who plan to integrate with Adobe&reg; Pass Authentication.

-In today’s digital landscape, viewers can access the Internet anytime, anywhere, and request access to your protected content.
+In today's digital landscape, viewers can access the Internet anytime, anywhere, and request access to your protected content.
 They might be looking to watch a one-time event or seeking the rights to stream an entire television series you are airing.

 Before granting access to protected content, you must determine whether the viewer is entitled to it.
 Key questions include: